camilo-rojo/camilo-rojo.github.io/_pages/teaching.md

 nav_order: 6
 ---

-#### University of Oslo
+#### Lund University

+Psycholinguistics (LINN16)

+- Spring, 2026
+- Graduate seminar, co-taught with Mikael Roll
+- Language of instruction: English

+Diversity of the world's languages (SASH26)

+- Spring, 2026
+- Undergraduate course, co-taught with Benjamin Macaulay
+- Language of instruction: English

+#### Previous courses in other institutions

 Designing, programming and analyzing Pupillometry experiments for linguistic Research
 - Winter, 2025
-- Graduate workshop
+- Graduate workshop, University of Oslo
 - Language of instruction: English

 Designing, programming and analyzing Eye-Tracking experiments for linguistic Research
 - Summer, 2024
-- Graduate block seminar
+- Graduate block seminar, University of Oslo
 - Language of instruction: English

 LING2100 - Semantics and Pragmatics 2
 - Spring, 2024
-- Advanced linguistics undergraduate course
+- Advanced linguistics undergraduate course, University of Oslo
 - Language of instruction: English
 - responsible for pragmatics part of the course

 LING1113 - Introduction to Sociolinguistics and Psycholinguistics
 - Spring, 2024
-- Linguistics undergraduate course
+- Linguistics undergraduate course, University of Oslo
 - Language of instruction: English
 - co-taught with Jamie Findlay

 Designing, programming and analyzing Eye-Tracking experiments for linguistic Research
 - Summer, 2023
-- Graduate block seminar
+- Graduate block seminar, University of Oslo
 - Language of instruction: English

 LING1107 - language Development
 - Spring, 2023
-- Linguistics undergraduate course
+- Linguistics undergraduate course, University of Oslo
 - Language of instruction: English
 -	Co-taught with Ingrid Lossius Falkum

 LING1107 - language Development
 - Spring, 2022
--	Linguistics undergraduate course
+-	Linguistics undergraduate course, University of Oslo
 -	Language of instruction: English
 -	Co-taught with Ingrid Lossius Falkum

 HON2120 - Introduction to interdisciplinary research methods for honors students
 - Fall, 2021
--	Honors Program
+-	Honors Program, University of Oslo
 -	Language of instruction: English
 - Co-taught with multiple instructors

-#### Elsewhere

 Programming, conducting and analyzing Eye-tracking Experiments
 - Spring, 2023